call_end

 XMPP Servers

-• MongooseIM has released version 6.3.3 of its Enterprise Instant Messaging Solution.
-This minor update includes various fixes and improvements.
-For more information, check out the documentation .
+• MongooseIM has released version 6.4.0 of its Enterprise Instant Messaging Solution.
+This release brings new features, changes, various fixes and improvements.
+For more information, make sure to check out the changelog and the documentation .

 XMPP Libraries & Tools